mchail/guavascript/articles/2013-02-20-zapier-to-hipchat-webhooks-in-rails-with-resque.md

 ![final product](http://mchail.github.com/guavascript/images/zapier-hipchat/final_product.png)

 This is a powerful pattern for us.
-Besides user actions, we use it to show us summary data after a long-running cron job completes.
-Our team processes a fair amount of data each day to populate our analytics dashboards.
-When the numbers have been crunched, Hipchat gives us a friendly message.
+We use it for more than just user action notifications; when a cron job completes, or new analytics are available from our data providers, we use zapchat to notify the team (often with included summary metrics).
+The chat log is cleaner and less obtrusive than email, and the notification chatrooms give us a great way to discuss new data right as it comes in.

+Let me know how you use Zapier and Hipchat with your team!